 - Welding between the seat stays and seat tube not great.

 - Front fork lockout stopped working after one ride.
-More concerning was that the “tech” at the retailer seemed to think the fork air pressure had an effect on this, which is really not the case (lockout and suspension pressure are in opposite legs of the fork and are not related).
-Worse was the “tech’s” attitude about this – I’d have to say that within seconds, we’d pretty much established that I was an old fart and he was too young to know much about what he was saying.
+More concerning was that the “tech” at the retailer seemed to think the fork air pressure had an effect on this, which is really not the case (lockout/damping and suspension pressure are in opposite legs of the fork and are not related).
+Worse was the “tech’s” attitude about this – I’d have to say that within seconds, we’d pretty much established that I was an old fart who knew nothing and he was young and arrogant and knew even less.

 - Rear wheel very slightly out of true.

 On the second bike, there were similar issues.

-- Two cuts into the left chainstay close to the bottom bracket, these appear to be from the facing tool when the bottom bracket had finish machining after painting the frame.
+- Two curved cuts into the left chainstay close to the bottom bracket, these appear to be from the facing tool when the bottom bracket had finish machining after painting the frame.

 - Again, the cable clamps on the front of the downtube had not been fitted correctly.
 One had been reversed, and 2 different types of screws had been used – and all were of the wrong type.

 - Deep scratches in the paint on the right crank – exactly as would have been made by carelessly using a crescent/adjustable spanner to fit pedals.

 - Gears not indexed as positively or as smoothly as the first bike.

 Most of the above are just cosmetic or minor and/or easily fixed and inconsequential, but none of them should exist on a bike sold as new (rather than ex-demo).